Western dress codes: Full dress, half dress, and undress

+Historical etiquette

 For both men and women, hats corresponding to the various levels of formality exist.
 As supplements to the standard dress codes, headgear can be worn, though certain settings have etiquette regarding this; for example, in Christian churches, traditional norms have enjoined the wearing of a headcovering (such as a veil or cap) by women, while men are prohibited from wearing a hat.

 Ceremonial dress, military uniform, religious clothing, academic dress, and folk costume appropriate to the formality level are encouraged, but face-covering garments (niqab, hijab) are not always accepted.
 France outlawed the public use of burqas in 2010 and the European court of law seconded the law because "uncovered faces encourage citizens to live together" (see also burqa by country).

-Formal wear
+White tie

-Typical events: Weddings, state dinners and affairs, formal balls, royal events, etc.
+Typical events: State dinners and state banquets, royal balls, certain other formal balls, livery dinnersetc.

-Semi-formal wear
+Morning dress

+Typical events: Traditional weddings, formal memorial services, certain royal daytime events where the Head of State is present etc.

+Black tie

-Typical events: Theatre opening nights, charity balls, etc.
+Typical events: Black-tie dinners, certain opera festivals, theatre opening nights, charity balls etc.

-There is some variation in style depending on whether it is summer, spring, winter or fall.
-See black tie and stroller for more details.
+There is some variation in style depending on whether it is summer, spring, winter or autumn.
+See black tie for more details.